 A perfect diamond is colourless, but most have a hint of yellow or even brown in them, which results in a lower grading ranging from D (exceptional white+) down to Z (tinted, usually yellow).
 However, very rare pink diamonds (mainly from the Argyle mine in Western Australia) and 'fancy coloured' diamonds, like canary yellow, can be very valuable.

-Synthetic and even imitation diamonds are available, and while some man-made stones are just as beautiful as naturally occurring diamonds, they're of course much less valuable than the real thing.
-The way to make sure you're getting what you paid for is certification — sometimes called the fifth C. A grading certificate from an independent laboratory exactly describes the characteristics of the stone.
+Synthetic diamonds (created in labs in a matter of weeks) and even imitation diamonds are readily available, and while some man-made stones are just as beautiful as naturally occurring diamonds, they're much less valuable than the real thing.
+The way to make sure you're getting what you paid for is certification – sometimes called the fifth C. A grading certificate from an independent laboratory exactly describes the characteristics of the stone.